websight-io/docs/docs/cms/release-notes/index.md

 **Page Editor**

-- Added multiport viewport support.
+- Added multiple viewport support.
 - Improved hierarchy levels representation in the content tree.
 - Improved drag-and-drop reordering components in the content tree.
 - Fixed [#139](https://github.com/websight-io/starter/issues/179) possibility of dropping component into ancestors of an empty containers.